-a) Over bloated nature of the budget

-The partial funding of projects across the country and the high risk of these projects being abandoned in their partial state.
-In Nigeria, where some projects are ongoing and poorly funded, new projects are introduced, thereby increasing the risk of neglect, while some projects are poorly maintained through the various stages of completion; some are approved without detailed costing and engineering design.

-b) Weak reporting culture of MDAs

-The MDAs reports do not adequately reflect projects that are ongoing as various stages of implementation are not stated.
-The MDAs do not adhere to proper monitoring and evaluation technique on their projects and the large number of MDAs projects makes it difficult to individually visit each project.

-c) Unplanned Size of the recurrent expenditure

-Increases in the wage bill and in allocation to certain MDAs have resulted in bloated budget.
+- a.
+Over bloated nature of the budget: The partial funding of projects across the country and the high risk of these projects being abandoned in their partial state.
+In Nigeria, where some projects are ongoing and poorly funded, new projects are introduced, thereby increasing the risk of neglect, while some projects are poorly maintained through the various stages of completion; some are approved without detailed costing and engineering design. - b.
+Weak reporting culture of MDAs: The MDAs reports do not adequately reflect projects that are ongoing as various stages of implementation are not stated.
+The MDAs do not adhere to proper monitoring and evaluation technique on their projects and the large number of MDAs projects makes it difficult to individually visit each project. - c.
+Unplanned Size of the recurrent expenditure: Increases in the wage bill and in allocation to certain MDAs have resulted in bloated budget.
 This has made the budget skewed towards the recurrent spending white capital expenditure remained inadequate.

-d) The nature of the budget process

-The budget is required to be reviewed at different stages with the possibilities of delays, like the drafting stage, legislative approval stage, implementation stage, and monitoring and evaluation stage.
+d.
+The nature of the budget process: The budget is required to be reviewed at different stages with the possibilities of delays, like the drafting stage, legislative approval stage, implementation stage, and monitoring and evaluation stage.

-3.1.6 Importance of Government Budget
+1.4.2 Importance of Government Budget

-a) Proper resource pool allocation

-Budgeting helps the government to allocate resource in a useful and sustainable manner.
+- a.
+Proper resource pool allocation: Budgeting helps the government to allocate resource in a useful and sustainable manner.
 Government uses past data to identify sections of the society in need of economic welfare policy and implementation.
-These policies help the government claim on share efficient governance and achieve economic stability.

-b) Ensuring economic growth

-Budget permits the government to regulate the imposition of taxes in various sectors, investment and expenditure are some of the most prominent factors contributing to the growth of a nation's economy.

-c) Growth of business and trading

-Businesses and enterprises look forward to the government budget as resources being allocated to various sectors are revealed.
-The government can encourage business owners to revise their policies accordingly and contribute to the country's economy prosperity.

-d) Mitigating economic divide

-The government addresses economic disparity and inequality which is imminent threat to the country's economy by the introduction of public and economic welfare policies for the underprivileged sections of the society though the budget.

-e) Administering operation of public sector units

-Industries operating in the public sector contribute immensely to the country's economy by providing employment to a lot of people and generating revenues.
-A budget helps the government focus appropriately on corporation (enterprises) in the public sector by introducing policies to aid their growth.
+These policies help the government claim on share efficient governance and achieve economic stability. - b.
+Ensuring economic growth: Budget permits the government to regulate the imposition of taxes in various sectors, investment and expenditure are some of the most prominent factors contributing to the growth of a nation's economy. - c.
+Growth of business and trading: Businesses and enterprises look forward to the government budget as resources being allocated to various sectors are revealed.
+The government can encourage business owners to revise their policies accordingly and contribute to the country's economy prosperity. - d.
+Mitigating economic divide: The government addresses economic disparity and inequality which is imminent threat to the country's economy by the introduction of public and economic welfare policies for the underprivileged sections of the society though the budget. - e.
+Administering operation of public sector units: Industries operating in the public sector contribute immensely to the country's economy by providing employment to a lot of people and generating revenues.
+A budget helps the government focus appropriately on corporation (enterprises) in the public sector by introducing policies to aid their growth. - f.
+Prevention of waste: A good budgetary system does not allow for abandoning projects as enough studies would have been carried out before subsequent approval.

-f) Prevention of waste

-A good budgetary system does not allow for abandoning projects as enough studies would have been carried out before subsequent approval.

-3.1.7 Factors which Militate Against the Government Budgeting System a) Human element b) Uncertainties underlying data inputs
+1.4.3 Factors which Militate Against the Government Budgeting System a.
+Human element Top government officials in MDAs see budgeting as restraining and challenging.
+They tend to develop a lot of apathy towards its implementation.
+The lack of probity and accountability of some operatives affect successful budgeting.